ReTTr0c/NeuronActivation/README.md

   - Use the top slider to set the timeout between simulation steps.
 1 step means 1 round of firings.
   - Use the bottom slider to set refractory period of the neurons.
 This adjusts for how many simulation steps a neuron can't fire again after having fired once.
+    - Note: The slider values can only be changed before starting the simulation.
   - Click on Start to run the C++ simulation.
 As it runs, you will see the colors of the neurons changing.
   That shows the current voltage of the neuron:
     - Green: 0-3 Voltage units